kxhit/SG_PR/README.md

 Before training the model, you need to modify the configuration file in ./config according to your needs.
 The main parameters are as follows:
 - graph_pairs_dir: the root dir of your dataset.
-- batch_size: batch size.
+- batch_size: batch size, 128 in our paper.
-- <span id="p_thresh">p_thresh</span>: distance threshold for positive samples.
+- p_thresh: distance threshold for positive samples, e.g., 3m 5m 10m.
 If the distance between two samples is less than p_thresh meters, they will be treated as positive samples.
 The distance threshold for negative samples is set to 20 meters by default.
 Note that your training sample pairs should not contain samples with a distance greater than p_thresh meters and less than 20 meters.
 - model: pre-trained model, if you want to train a completely new model from scratch, you should set it to empty.

+### Training model

 - train_sequences: list of training data.
 - eval_sequences: list of validation data.
 - logdir: path to save training results.

-### Training model
+- graph_pairs_dir: set to SK label dir, e.g., '../SG_PR_DATA/graphs_sk'
+- pair_list_dir: set to train dir, e.g., '../SG_PR_DATA/train/3_20', 3_20 refers to positive threshold 3m negative threshold 20m

 After preparing the data and modifying the configuration file, you can start training.
 Just run: